 Here are 6 things software companies should look for in a payment processing partner:

 Independent Software Vendors (ISVs) and Software as a Service (SaaS) providers have a lot to gain by integrating payment processing within their platform.
 Payment processing integrations can add value and convenience for your customers.
 But an integration with the wrong partner can be a nightmare for your developers and can even compromise the security of your software.

 Your processing provider shouldn’t just make life easier for your customers.
 They should offer added convenience for you and your developers as well.
-That means a user-friendly API, point-to-point encryption (P2Pe), and frequent interaction with your development team throughout the entire integration process, for a truly seamless experience.
+That means a user-friendly API and frequent interaction with your development team throughout the entire integration process, for a truly seamless experience.

 You want to get your merchants up and processing quickly, and that means finding a processor with a straightforward application process.
 Ask prospective partners how long the approval process generally takes.
 1-2 days is the gold standard.
 Will your dedicated rep assist you with getting merchant accounts approved?
 And will you receive timely and transparent communication throughout the entire life of the application?
 Any potential partner should be just as invested in helping your merchants through the approval process as you are.

 Your partner should be dedicated to a productive and mutually beneficial relationship, and that means compensating you fairly for every merchant in your portfolio.
 Unfortunately, that’s not as straightforward as just saying, “You’ll receive X percent of revenue generated on accounts.”
 In order to generate profit, an account will need to overcome hard costs.
 In the industry, these hard costs are referred to as “buy rates.”
 This is where the transparency and integrity of any prospective processor will be put to the test.